sandragreiner/secpps-ws/README.md

 The workshop on Software Engineering in Cyber-Physical Production Systems (SECPPS) aims to discuss new approaches and methods for the design of software for use in the production systems domain, which follows the latest trends from the software engineering domain.
 Additionally, the workshop will address the challenges in adopting state-of-the-art software engineering tools and techniques to the automation domain and discuss various approaches to tackle the issues.
 Particularly, we are currently facing a dramatically increasing complexity in the development and operation of systems with the emergence of Cyber-Physical Production Systems (CPPS).
 This demands for more comprehensive and systematic views on all aspects of systems (e.g., mechanics, electronics, software, and network) not only in the engineering process, but in the operation process as well.
 Moreover, flexible approaches are needed to adapt the systems’ behavior to ever-changing requirements and tasks, unexpected conditions, as well as structural transformations.

+## Collaborative Space/Results

+We have set up a Google Drive Folder in which we collected the results of the workshops (notes, drawings, presentations).
+We also have set up a Github repository to collect reading material (SECPPS Body of Knowledge).
+Access to both is restricted.
+Please join our initiative to get access, e.g., be registering for and participating in one of the next editions of our workshop series (see below) or by contacting the organizers.

 ## SECPPS 2022 (Feb 21, 2022)

 The 2022 Edition of this Workshop series -- it's second instance collocated to SE and the overall fourth instance -- will be collocated with the <a href="https://www.se-2022.de/"><b>Software Engineering (SE22)</b></a> conference, to be held from Feb 21-25, 2022, organized in a virtual format by the Humboldt-University Berlin.